trove-app/trove/CONTRIBUTING.md

 - Please ensure your code is well-tested and documented.
 - Follow the existing coding style and conventions.

+## License
+This project is licensed under the Apache License 2.0.
+See [LICENSE](LICENSE) for details.

 ## Questions?
 Open an issue or start a discussion!